DA0-DA0/dao-contracts/README.md

 You can import this private key to your Keplr wallet, configure Keplr to point to your local chain (see `docker ps`), then interact with the contract addresses.

 Note: If you change  `.env.local`, you'll need to re-add the chain to Keplr.
 If you select a different chain in Keplr (like Cosmos), you can scroll down and remove the "Wasmd Test" chain, then you can re-add it by connecting your wallet.
+Additionally, each time you run `deploy-local.sh`, it will generate a new private key.
+This means you will have to add the new account to Keplr.

 ## Deploying contract in production